greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 └── publishconf.py       # Settings to use when ready to publish
 ```

-With the initial file structure for your project created, and all the initial housekeeping out of the way, lets commit everything to revision control.
+With the initial file structure for the project created, and all the initial housekeeping out of the way, commit everything to revision control.
 It may seem strange to do that now.
-After all, you havn't done any actual work.
+After all, you haven't done any actual work.
 But, by doing it now, you save a copy of the original files.
 Then, if ever you completely munge up a file, you can reach back into the repository and retrieve the original version.
-So let's do that now.
+So do that now.
 First check the status of your files.
 >$ git status

 Git will spit out a list of files.
 At this point, all the files are reported as untracked, meaning that git is not keeping track of revisions on any of them (yet).
 Look at that list.
 MAKE DAMN SURE THAT YOUR *VIRTUAL ENVIRONMENT FOLDER* IS NOT ON THE LIST.
 I can not emphasis that enough.
 If a file is listed in the .gitignore file, git will be ignoring it and it won't appear here.
-If it does, then git is not ignoring it and you need to correct your .gitignore file.
+If it does, then git is not ignoring it and you need to correct the .gitignore file.

-Once you are happy with your git status, you need to tell git to start tracking the files.
+Once you are happy with the git status, tell git to start tracking the files.
 Again, make sure that the files in the *git status* output are all the files, and nothing but the files, that you want to track.
 Then do:
 >$ git add .

 Yes, you must include that dot at the end of the command.
 It means "all the files here".
-Now, if you do a *git status* you will see all of the files listed again, but they are reported as being staged.
+Now, if you do a *git status*, all of the files are listed again, but they are reported as being staged.
 This means that they are not yet put in the repository, they are half way there.
 To get them all the way there, do:
 >$ git commit -m"This is the initial commit"

 Whenever you do a commit, you need to provide a comment about what changes you made since the last commit.
 That is what the -m"This is the initial commit" is all about.
 For future commits you will want to change that to something like: "Changed typografy and layout to improve readability" or "Added article Well, A Special Article"

 Whew!
 That's about enough for now.
 At this point you have installed the necessary development tools.
 Set up a project under a virtual Python environment.
-You have created the skeleton of your web site and placed it under revision control.
+You have created the skeleton of the web site and placed it under revision control.
-At this point you have reach a fork in the road.
+At this point a fork in the road has been reached.
 You can either start creating content, or you can work on the design, layout and style of the web site.
-Although, Pelican has installed a simple default design.
-I'll leave you with some reference information so that you can look deeper into the tools you have installed.
-In future articles I'll go into creating content and deploying the site to a web server.
+Although, Pelican comes with a simple default design.
+I'll leave you with some reference information so that you can look deeper into the tools that have been installed.
+In the next article I'll go into creating content and deploying the site to a web server.

 ---
 ## virtualenv reference